Our End of the Year Insights with Predictions for 2016

 Designing immersive touchpoints using all five senses

 This year, Made Music Studio helped IMAX rise to meet these heightened expectations with a new movie countdown, the “World’s Biggest Bass Drop”.
-This immersive audio experience pulls viewers in and jumpstarts a thrilling adventure before the movie even begins, highlighting how seeing a film at an IMAX movie is far different than simply going to the movies.
+This immersive audio experience pulls viewers in and kicks off a thrilling adventure before the movie even begins, highlighting how seeing a film at an IMAX movie is far different than simply going to the movies.

 Automated voice becoming significantly more important

 Another approach has been giving devices themselves a voice.
 Companies like Apple finally brought voice automation up to speed, making it a useful, reliable feature rather than a party trick.
-“Siri and similar AI assistance came into their own this year.
+“Siri and similar AI assistants came into their own this year.
 These were a little clunky and hard to use in the past but now they have emerged as very effective tools.”
 (Jon Anderson, Producer)

 In short, the theme of 2015 has been personalization.
 “Everything is about understanding the user and making a personal experience for them.
 Spotify — calculate your pace and they’ll pick the right track for you.
 Custom Converse: Can you design a better sneaker than Patti Smith?
 The user is in control — and I love it!”
 (Maya Friedman)